schmuio/cryptography/README.md

     // error handling logic
 }

-// Render this QrCode (bs64 encoded image) on your UI to allow the user to onboard for 2-factor authentication with an app like Authy, Google Authenticatior, etc.
+// Render this QR code (bs64 encoded image) on your UI to allow the user to onboard for 2-factor authentication with an app like Authy, Google Authenticatior, etc.
 ```